Hezekiah has been an online writer for over eight years. A longtime musician, his articles often focus on music theory and instrumentation.

 - Gmin9th, Fmaj7th, Emin9th, Ebmaj7th, Dmin7th - Typical Neo Soul Vibe.

 Listen to Gospel Musicians

 Gospel musicians are very good with the improvisation of soulful chords.
 They need to because they want to avoid playing the same intro when people come into the church all the time.
-It maybe a good tip to speak to some gospel keyboard players and find out what techniques they use.
-They tend to use "Phat" chords, simply means chord that use many keys, sometimes up to 10 keys using both hands.
-Gospel musicians tend not to explain the chord names but you will get a feel of the type of sounds they use and what notes or keys group together.
+It may be a good tip to speak to some gospel keyboard players and find out what techniques they use.
+They tend to use "Phat" chords, simply means chords that use many keys, sometimes up to 10 keys using both hands.
+Gospel musicians tend not to explain the chord names, but you will get a feel of the type of sounds they use and what notes or keys group together.

 Hezekiah (author) from Japan on June 01, 2016:

 Checking out the soulful keys site in the link - more help there

 brian on May 06, 2016:

 can u plz help me to space the chords to sound more nicely I see all the chords names but I don't now how 2 play them

 Thanks for the tutorials, checked out the videos on your page too.
 Nice downloads

 Illa Beats on June 05, 2015: